Home » Articles » Kids » 6 fun sticks and twigs craft for kids

 Creative campfire

-Right next to your teepee you can also build a campfire out of branches with leaves.
-You’ll need some yellow and red paint and while you’re out walking look for branches which have leaves still attached.
+Right next to your teepee, you can also build a campfire out of branches with leaves.
+You’ll need some yellow and red paint, and while you’re out walking, look for branches that have leaves still attached.
 Big trees in the park will have a good selection on the ground below.
 Place them all together as you would a campfire and add your painted leaves around the outside as the fire.
 Get out the marshmallows and sing a few campfire songs.

 sticks-and-twigs-craft-for-kids-gallery3